AM1407/todo_list_application/readme.md

+This project is hosted on GitHub Pages.
+Click the link below to try it out right in your browser:

+✨ View the Live To-Do App Here! ✨

 # 📝 Simple To-Do List App

 A clean, simple, and persistent to-do list application built with vanilla JavaScript and Bootstrap.
 This project allows users to add, manage, and delete tasks.
 All tasks are saved in the browser's `localStorage`, so your to-dos will be waiting for you when you return.